considrew/mungbeans/below-the-line/content/disclaimer.md

 ## No Liability

-Below The Line, its owners, and its contributors shall not be held liable for any damages or losses arising from the use of information on this website.
+mungbeans.io, its owners, and its contributors shall not be held liable for any damages or losses arising from the use of information on this website.

 ---